TuckerRasbury/Amazon_Vine_Analysis/README.md

 I picked a dataset comprised of reviews from Amazon and used PySpark to perform the ETL process for extracting the dataset, transforming the data, and performing some analysis.
 Finally, I used PySpark and postgres to determine if there is any bias toward favorable reviews from Vine members in the dataset.
 Finally, I provided a summary of the analysis for Jennifer to submit to the SellBy stakeholders.

 ## Results
+The number of vine or nonvine reviews represents the number of paid or unpaid program reviews, respectively.
+With that in mind, please see the below.

 - How many Vine reviews (top) and non-Vine (bottom) reviews were there?
  ![](count_of_5star.png)